kingparra/hpfp/01_-_all_you_need_is_lambda/notes.rst

 * The syntax ``[x ∶= z]`` here is used to indicate that ``z`` will be substituted for all occurrences of ``x`` (here ``z`` is the function ``λy.y``).
+* Beta reduction stops when there are no longer unevaluated functions applied to arguments.

+Free variables
+^^^^^^^^^^^^^^
+* Sometimes the body expression has variables that are not named in the head.
+We call those variables free variables.
+* Alpha equivalence does not apply to free variables.

 1.6 Multiple arguments